-We are studying how juvenile fish use mangrove habitat within a marine protected area in the U.S. Virgin Islands.
-Our goals are to compare juvenile fish communities between natural and restored mangrove habitats, and compare the current fish community to results from 25 years ago.
-Results of this study will help us understand the importance of this protected area in supporting fish populations, by providing critical habitat for juvenile fish.
+We studied the use of mangrove habitat by juvenile fish in a marine protected area in the U.S. Virgin Islands.
+Our goal was to compare the current fish community to results from 25 years ago.
+We found that juvenile fish are more abundant, but with lower diversity of species, now compared to 25 years ago.
+This study helps understand the role of this protected area in supporting fish populations, by providing critical habitat for juvenile fish.

 Why We Care

-We are assessing the juvenile fish assemblage in Salt River Bay National Historical Park and Ecological Preserve using traps deployed in both natural and restored mangrove habitats.
-Juvenile fish are sampled every other month for a year.
-We will compare natural vs. restored mangrove habitat function for juvenile fish.
-Additionally, we will compare our results to a study in Salt River Bay 25 years ago to assess how the community has changed over time.
+We partnered with the National Park Service and the U.S. Virgin Islands Department of Planning and Natural Resources to assess the juvenile fish assemblage in Salt River Bay National Historical Park and Ecological Preserve using traps deployed in mangrove habitats.
+Juvenile fish were sampled every other month for a year.
+We compared our results to a study in Salt River Bay 25 years ago to assess how the community has changed over time.

 Our work will help understand how this protected area functions in supporting fish populations by providing critical habitat for juvenile fish.
 It will also help us understand how 25 years of impacts, such as hurricanes, development, and restoration, influence juvenile fish assemblages.

 This project is completed.